Handforth Road, Wilmslow, Cheshire SK9 2LX

 • A maths activity (set via mymaths)

-• Daily spelling practise (a spelling list will be sent home on a slip of paper in their spelling journals (spellings tested every Wednesday)
+• Daily spelling practise (a spelling list will be sent home on a slip of paper in their paper file.
+Spellings tested every Wednesday)

 • Daily reading (set on Collins ebooks)